 The Forward Cue

 Therefore, the first thing you need to address is the response to your leg.
 Do this in an environment where she usually works well and make sure every cue to go forward from you follows this pattern;

 - Give a light cue to ask, “please go forward”

 - The horse should go forward within 1 or 2 seconds

 I teach people to say “Please, Go Forward, Now!” out loud when they ask a horse for forward, as this puts the sequence into a rhythm.
 I also get them to do some mounted games type activities to put a bit of fun and purpose back into their riding, with both the rider and horse thinking more forward!
-Make sure that you always stop asking as soon as you get the forward movement you are asking for, even if it only lasts a few strides.

 I think of disengaging the hind end as putting your horse into “neutral”.
 If you add no energy to this movement but make sure every time they do move, their back leg steps around their front ones through use of your inside rein, they will eventually stop.
 When they stop, let them stand.
 However, if you then want to convert neutral into “forward”, keep moving the hind legs around but add energy through using your inside leg.
 When you feel your horse take a couple of steps forward within the circle, allow your horse to straighten and ride her forward with no rein contact so she knows that is what is you want from her.

-There are other lessons that could be used but these are a good place to start but be aware that sometimes these problems need a professional to get you back on the right track.
+There are other lessons that could be used but these are a good place to start, but be aware that sometimes these problems need a professional to get you back on the right track.

 Good luck!
 Jason